AIR-DISCOVER/ICRA-RM-Sim2Real/docker_client/sim2real-install-guide.md

 ```
 <font color= Red>Confirm the `tag` in `create_container_client` is the right version.</font>

-<font color= Red>Change the CPU and RAM parameter from the `create_container_algo.sh` according to the host machine, to meet the performance of robot on board NUC unit.
+<font color= Red>Change the CPU and RAM parameter from the `create_container_client.sh` according to the host machine, to meet the performance of robot on board NUC unit.
 </font>

 Formula to compute CPU scaling coefficient